vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-what-is-graph-studio.md

 - RPM-based.
 You can deploy Studio with RPM and connect it to Nebula Graph.
 For more information, see [Deploy Studio](../install-configure/st-ug-deploy.md).

 - Cloud Service.
-You can connect to Nebula Graph Cloud Service with one-click and create Nebula Graph database instance.
-For more information, see [Nebula Graph Cloud Service User Guide]([../install-configure/st-ug-deploy.md](https://cloud-docs.nebula-cloud.io/en/posts/toc/dbaas-ug-toc/)).
+You can connect to Nebula Graph Cloud Service with one click and create Nebula Graph instance.
+For more information, see [Nebula Graph Cloud Service User Guide](https://cloud-docs.nebula-cloud.io/en/posts/toc/dbaas-ug-toc/).

 The functions of the three releases are about the same.
-But because of different deployment methods, there will be different usage restrictions.
-For more information, see [Limitation](../about-studio/st-ug-limitations.md).
+But because of different deployment methods, there will be different usage limitations.
+For more information, see [Limitations](../about-studio/st-ug-limitations.md).

 ## Features